 You may look at your German Shepard, see its beautiful coat, and wonder if this dog-sunscreen mandate applies to you.
 It does.
 In fact, this applies to all dogs.
 Areas with a thin hair coat that bear the brunt of the sun’s rays, like the ears and nose, should be protected from UV exposure.

 Dogs with white coats and those who are predisposed to skin issues also benefit from the liberal use of SPF.
 “The application of sunscreen is most often recommended in white dogs that enjoy sunbathing and have already experienced some level of sun damage (solar dermatitis), usually along the belly,” says Sarah O’Neill, VMD, DACVD, of Nashville Vet Dermatology.
 “In other cases, sunscreen application is recommended as a preventive measure in those diagnosed with certain immune-mediated skin diseases, primarily of the face.”
+Keep your dog healthy–here’s what to do if your pup won’t eat.

 When you should slather on the SPF